U.S. presidential hopeful Biden says he would not ban fracking

-PITTSBURGH (Reuters) - Democratic presidential candidate Joe Biden said on Monday he would not ban hydraulic fracturing, a controversial method of drilling for crude oil and natural gas, if elected and called Republican assertions that he supports such a ban a lie.
+PITTSBURGH, Aug 31 (Reuters) - Democratic presidential candidate Joe Biden said on Monday that he would not ban hydraulic fracturing, a controversial method of drilling for crude oil and natural gas, if elected and called Republican assertions that he supports such a ban a lie.

 “I am not banning fracking.
 Let me say that again.
-I am not banning fracking, no matter how many times Donald Trump lies about me,” Biden said during a speech in western Pennsylvania, home to one of the world’s largest natural gas deposits.
+I am not banning fracking, no matter how many times Donald Trump lies about me,” Biden said during a speech in western Pennsylvania, home to one of the largest natural gas deposits in the world.

-Pennsylvania is a battleground state that could play a decisive role in the Nov.
+Pennsylvania is a battleground state ahead of the Nov.
 3 election between Biden and Trump, the Republican president.

 Environmental activists say fracking can pollute underground aquifers, an assertion the industry says is overblown.
-The drilling technology has touched off a surge in domestic oil and gas production, upsetting groups concerned about climate change.
+The drilling technology has touched off a surge in domestic oil and gas production, which has also upset green groups concerned about climate change.

 The western Pennsylvania region, once a Democratic stronghold, has become much more Republican in recent years due partly to Democratic plans to phase out fossil-fuel energy.

-Biden’s comments were a detour in a speech otherwise dominated by the subjects of civil unrest and the coronavirus, a nod to the vulnerability the former vice president faces as his party becomes increasingly hostile to drilling.
+Biden’s comments were a detour in a speech otherwise dominated by the subject of civil unrest and the coronavirus outbreak, a nod to the vulnerability the former vice president faces as his party becomes increasingly hostile to drilling.

 Biden’s position on fracking has at times been confusing.